gis-yang/DroneMapping/README.md

 Drone registration with the FAA is mandatory in the United States for drones weighing 0.55 pounds (250 grams) or more.
 Please visit the [FAA drone registration page](https://www.faa.gov/uas/getting_started/register_drone) for details.

 **IMPORTANT!** The drone industry is growing and changing fast, and regulations are often changed and updated.
 For example, since September 2023, all drones requiring registration must operate in accordance with the new [remote ID rule](https://www.faa.gov/uas/getting_started/remote_id). **For this reason, we strongly recommend that you check the rules regularly with the FAA.
-Do not rely solely on this guide to esure compliance.**
+Do not rely solely on this guide to ensure compliance.**

 Again, please visit the [FAA drone registration page](https://www.faa.gov/uas/getting_started/register_drone) for details.